-This guidance partially updates and replaces NICE technology appraisal 36 (March 2002).
+This guidance also updates and replaces NICE technology appraisal 36 (March 2002).

 The price of abatacept has recently increased to £302.40 (excluding VAT) for a 250-mg vial.
 The manufacturer of abatacept has agreed a simple discount with the Department of Health as part of PPRS modulation with the result that the acquisition cost to the NHS remains the same as considered in the development of TA195 at £242.17 (excluding VAT) per 250-mg vial, until NICE next reviews the guidance on abatacept for this indication.